Pylons/pyramid/docs/designdefense.rst

 developer, not the web framework developer, making it more likely to be timely and correct.

-All of the above said, BFG version 1.3 will offer a ``run()`` - like shortcut serving API which executes the ``paste.httpserver`` WSGI server.
-It will likely be named less attractively to indicate it is only a shortcut.
+All of the above said, BFG version 1.3 may offer a ``run()`` - like shortcut serving API which executes a WSGI server.
+But I might also chicken out and not add it: I'd rather not deal with needing to supply support answers like `this one
+<http://twitter.com/bottlepy/status/20451760706>`_.
+If I add such a
+method, it will likely be named less attractively to indicate it is only a shortcut.

 :meth:`repoze.bfg.configuration.Configurator.begin` and :meth:`repoze.bfg.configuration.Configurator.end` methods